Frequently Asked Questions

 Q: Does an enrollment application expire?

-A: Applications are valid for ten testing windows.
-If you are not successful in your initial attempt at the exam, by submitting a re-registration form and fee you may retake the exam once per testing window for a period of ten testing windows from the date of your initial application.
+A: Applications are valid for ten consecutive testing windows.
+If you are not successful in your initial attempt at the exam, by submitting a re-registration form and fee you may retake each exam Part once per testing window for a period of nine consecutive testing windows after your initial window.
 The application expires after ten testing windows and a candidate wishing to pursue the credential again must submit a new application and fees.

-Q: How can I distinguish myself as an FP&A Candidate on my resume or job application?
+Q: How can I distinguish myself as an FPAC Candidate on my resume or job application?

 A: Use "Certified Corporate FP&A Professional Candidate" in order to describe your enrollment in the certification program.
 Please contact the certification department directly at [email protected] in order to have additional information provided to a current or prospective employer.

-Q: Does the exam fee include a copy of the FP&A Learning System?
+Q: Does the exam fee include a copy of the FPAC Exam Prep Platform?

 A: No. AFP provides exam candidates with the ability to purchase the study materials which best suit their needs.
-Should you, for example, opt to use the FP&A Learning System for studying, you would be required to indicate this choice on your application and remit the additional fee.
+Should you, for example, opt to use the FPAC Exam Prep Platform for studying, you would be required to indicate this choice on your application and remit the additional fee.

 Q: I've registered for the exam.
 How do I make testing appointments?

-A: Approximately 3-4 business days after submitting your application you will electronically receive an eligibility letter including your Authorization to Test (ATT) from AFP.
+A: Approximately 4-6 business days after submitting your application you will electronically receive an eligibility letter including your Authorization to Test (ATT) from AFP.
 Your ATT will include information needed to schedule appointments.
+Please note: If you are applying for a future testing window, eligibility confirmations may be delayed until 1-2 weeks after the close of the current window.

 Q: What is the passing score for the exam?